What to Do When You're Still Hungry

 Here’s what to do:

 ● Non-starchy vegetables provide one of the best ways to give your menu more personalization.
 Steam, grill or microwave your veggies to add bulk and nutrients without sabotaging your weight loss efforts.

 ● Thread high-fiber fruit and vegetable cubes on skewers and roast or grill for a filling side dish or in-between-meal snack.
 These gifts from nature are water-rich, high in fiber, contain potassium, and are low in calories.
 Potassium is a mineral that plays a role in healthy blood pressure levels.

 ● Choose whole fruits with peels, more often than dried fruits or fruit juices to maximize fiber and fullness.

-● Sip on a broth-based soup or Jenny’s Soupitizer® Soup.
+● Sip on a broth-based soup or a Jenny Craig Soup Addition.
 Next time, start your meal with a cup of soup.

 ● Select lean protein sources (such as chicken, lean beef, egg whites and beans) to help you feel fuller.

 ● Think you’re hungry?
 You could just be thirsty.
 Quench your thirst with a tall glass of club soda with a twist of lemon or orange.
 All for zero calories!

 Keep hunger at bay by eating 3 meals and 2-3 snacks throughout the day.
 Start the day with breakfast, eat every 3-4 hours, and keep your evening snack light.